Lab Members

 Abhi Mohratra, former STEM Prep Student, is continuing their associates degree at Baton Rouge Community College

-Samantha Schlegel, former REU Student, is finishing up their undergraduate degree at University of Tampa
+Samantha Schlegel, former REU Student, recently finished up their undergraduate degree at University of Tampa and is now working in a Deep Sea Benthic Ecology Lab for the USGS in Gainsville.

 Makeda Serju, former Intern, has finished her degree at The University of The Bahamas and is working as a Research Assistant with Perry Institute of Marine Science